Steve Park: 1997–1999

-Park came to the Winston Cup Series (now known as NASCAR Cup Series) as the driver for the No. 14 team of Dale Earnhardt Inc. (DEI) in 1997.
+Park came to the Winston Cup Series (later the NASCAR Cup Series) as the driver for the No. 14 team of Dale Earnhardt Inc. (DEI) in 1997.
 He attempted eight races in this car, qualifying for four of them.
 He also ran a race in the No. 40 car at Martinsville Speedway for Felix Sabates.
 In the 1998 season, Park switched to the No. 1 Chevrolet for DEI and drove the first two races, but he failed to qualify at the third race of the year at Las Vegas.
 During practice for the fourth event of the year at Atlanta, Park suffered a tire failure and had three hard hits before his car came to rest.
 He sustained a broken leg, broken collarbone, broken shoulder blade, and two chipped front teeth.
 Park returned later in the year at Indianapolis and ran the rest of the year.
-He posted a best finish of 11th at Michigan and Dover.
+He posted a best finish of eleventh at Michigan and Dover.

-In 1999, his first of only two full Winston Cup seasons, Park finished 30 of 34 races.
+In 1999, his first of only two full Winston Cup seasons, Park finished thirty of 34 races.
 He went out with handling problems during the Daytona 500 and Charlotte, an engine failure at the other Daytona race, and a crash at Sears Point.
-In the Sears Point crash, Park spun around in turn two and backed into an embankment, thrusting his car up into the air and over onto the top of a tire barrier.
-Park posted a best finish of sixth in the Kmart 400 at Michigan and finished 14th in the point standings.
+In the Sears Point crash, Park spun in turn two and backed into an embankment, thrusting his car up into the air and over onto the top of a tire barrier.
+Park posted a best finish of sixth in the Kmart 400 at Michigan and finished fourteenth in the point standings.